-The monitoring showed that some illegal dumping of non greenwaste material occurred at the site on several occasions during the monitoring period, however STDC conducted regular inspections and had the unacceptable materials removed.
+The monitoring showed that some illegal dumping of non greenwaste material occurred at the site on several occasions during the monitoring period, however STDC contractors conducted fortnightly inspections and removed any non greenwaste found on the site.

 During the period under review Council received no complaints, nor were any incidents logged in regards to the site.